Your local police station is listed below along with its opening

 Shoebury and West Shoebury - July 2015

-On Wednesday 27th May 2015, Inspector Potter, Sgt Tracey Butt and Prevention to give our reports and take questions from members of the public and local councillors at the LCM meeting held at Generally the issues that were discussed related to drugs, burglary Pc 3213 Blaxland gave the crime statistics for both wards of Sgt Butt gave the 'good news' stories which included the Special The evening was also spent discussing and encouraging residents to This meeting is the only formal public consultation that we have and I urge you to recommend Local Community Meeting’s (LCM’s) to people who make regular comment on what they think the Police should be doing.
+On Wednesday 22nd July 2015, Sgt Tracey Butt and Pc Sharon Blaxland Prevention to give our reports and take questions from members of the public and local councillors at the LCM meeting held at Generally the issues that were discussed related to drugs and Pc 3213 Blaxland gave the crime statistics for both wards of Sgt Butt gave the 'good news' stories which included the arrest of The evening was also spent discussing traffic calming measure for This meeting is the only formal public consultation that we have and I urge you to recommend Local Community Meeting’s (LCM’s) to people who make regular comment on what they think the Police should be doing.
 This is the forum to tell us what you think and